BA, Specialization in Music Administrative Studies

 - Provide two letter of recommendation forms

-- Bring with you to your Interview.
+- Send one week before your interview.
 Applicants must provide evidence of their background and experience performing music.
-Applicants are asked to prepare and bring with them on USB flash drive a video performance in MP4 file format demonstrating their playing ability.
+Applicants are asked to prepare and post a recording to YouTube or Vimeo demonstrating their playing ability.
+Send the link to firstname.lastname@example.org with the subject line "MAS audition recording, <your name>".
 If the pop or classical applicant has a Conservatory certificate of at least Grade 8, the recorded performance requirement may be waived and only the interview would be required.

-Applicants must prepare their recorded video performance, as either a 'classical' or 'pop' musician, in MP4 video file format on USB flash drive.
-Hands and face must be clearly visible in the video.
-We recommend you bring a backup of the MP4 video file on your smart phone or similar device.
-It’s also a good idea to have the streaming recorded video performance available on YouTube or Vimeo.
+Applicants must prepare their recorded video performance, as either a 'classical' or 'pop' musician, Hands and face must be clearly visible in the video.
 Recorded video performance requirements for the pop and classical options are as follows:

 Classical audition requirements